-The team will help to enhance your learning experience with their online resources, bespoke workshops, and one-to-one appointments.
-You'll find support for academic skills, including time management, academic writing, referencing, and revision skills.
+The team will help to enhance your learning experience with their online resources, workshops, drop-in sessions, and one-to-one appointments.
+You'll find support for all academic skills, including academic writing, referencing, time management and revision skills.

 e: asc@dundee.ac.uk w: uod.ac.uk/academic-skills